-In the event that the employment of Mr. Ryu, Ms. Blasing or Mr. True is terminated without cause (as defined in the executive agreements), and subject to such officer delivering a fully effective release of claims, he or she will be entitled to cash severance equal to one times in the case of Mr. Ryu and 0.5 times in the case of Mr. True and Ms. Blasing, the sum of such officer's then current base salary and target annual incentive compensation, payable over 12 months in the case of Mr. Ryu and six months in the case of Mr. True and Ms. Blasing, plus a monthly payment equal to our contribution towards health insurance for 12 months in the case of Mr. Ryu and six months in the case of Mr. True and Ms. Blasing.
+In the event that the employment of Mr. Ryu, Ms. Blasing or Ms. Hung is terminated without cause (as defined in the executive agreements), and subject to such officer delivering a fully effective release of claims, he or she will be entitled to cash severance equal to one times in the case of Mr. Ryu and 0.5 times in the case of Mses.
+Blasing and Hung, the sum of such officer's then current base salary and target annual incentive compensation, payable over 12 months in the case of Mr. Ryu and six months in the case of Mses.
+Blasing and Hung, plus a monthly payment equal to our contribution towards health insurance for 12 months in the case of Mr. Ryu and six months in the case of Mses.
+Blasing and Hung.

-Involuntary Termination of Employment in Connection with a Change in Control
+$Involuntary\ Termination\ of\ Employment\ in\ Connection\ with\ a\ Change\ in\ Control$

-In the event that the employment of Mr. Ryu, Ms. Blasing or Mr. True is terminated without cause or for good reason (as defined in the executive agreements) in the two month period prior to or 18 month period after, in the case of Mr. Ryu, 12 month period after, in the case of Ms. Blasing and 24 month period after, in the case of Mr. True, a change in control, then in lieu of the severance described above, and subject to such officer delivering a fully effective release of claims, he or she will be entitled to cash severance equal to 1.5 times in the case of Mr. Ryu and one times in the case of Ms. Blasing and Mr. True, the sum of the officer's then current base salary and target annual incentive compensation, payable in a single lump sum, plus a monthly payment equal to our contribution towards health insurance for 18 months in the case of Mr. Ryu and 12 months in the case of Ms. Blasing and Mr. True.
-In addition, all stock options, RSUs and other stock based awards held by Mr. Ryu, the stock option granted to Ms. Blasing on July 28, 2009 and the stock options and RSUs granted to Mr. True in connection with his hiring in 2011 will immediately accelerate and become fully vested upon such termination, and all other stock options, RSUs and other stock based awards held by Ms. Blasing and Mr. True will be accelerated as if such executive had completed an additional 12 months of service with us.
+In the event that the employment of Mr. Ryu, Ms. Blasing or Ms. Hung is terminated without cause or for good reason (as defined in the executive agreements) in the two month period prior to or 18 month period after, in the case of Mr. Ryu, and 12 month period after, in the case of Mses.
+Blasing and Hung, a change in control, then in lieu of the severance described above, and subject to such officer delivering a fully effective release of claims, he or she will be entitled to cash severance equal to 1.5 times in the case of Mr. Ryu and one times in the case of Mses.
+Blasing and Hung, the sum of the officer's then current base salary and target annual incentive compensation, payable in a single lump sum, plus a monthly payment equal to our contribution towards health insurance for 18 months in the case of Mr. Ryu and 12 months in the case of Mses.
+Blasing and Hung.
+In addition, all stock options, RSUs and other stock based awards held by Mr. Ryu, the stock option granted to Ms. Blasing on July 28, 2009 (which have all vested as of July 1, 2013) and any stock options and

+RSUs granted to Ms. Hung as of and prior to December 31, 2012 will immediately accelerate and become fully vested upon such termination, and all other stock options, RSUs and other stock based awards held by Mses.
+Blasing and Hung will be accelerated as if such executive had completed an additional 12 months of service with us.

-The payments and benefits provided under the executive agreements in connection with a change in control may not be eligible for a federal income tax deduction for the Company pursuant to Section 280G of the Internal Revenue Code.
+The payments and benefits provided under the executive agreements in connection with a change in control may not be eligible for a federal income tax deduction for the Company pursuant to Section 280G of the Code.
 These payments and benefits also may be subject to an excise tax under Section 4999 of the Code.
-If the payments or benefits payable to Mr. Ryu, Ms. Blasing or Mr. True in connection with a change in control would be subject to the excise tax on golden parachutes imposed under Section 4999 of the Code, then those payments or benefits will be reduced if such reduction would result in a higher net after-tax benefit to such officer.
+If the payments or benefits payable to Mr. Ryu, Ms. Blasing or Ms. Hung in connection with a change in control would be subject to the excise tax on golden parachutes imposed under Section 4999 of the Code, then those payments or benefits will be reduced if such reduction would result in a higher net after-tax benefit to such officer.